← Back to all posts

 3. There's No Sense of Urgency

-When people receive an invitation without a clear deadline, they treat it the same way they treat that dentist appointment they keep meaning to schedule.
-It goes on the mental "later" pile.
-And "later" becomes "never."
+When people get an invitation without a clear deadline, they treat it like that dentist appointment they keep meaning to schedule.
+It goes on the mental "later" pile, and "later" has a way of becoming "never."

-Without a visible deadline or a nudge, your invitation just drifts further and further down someone's priority list until the party is tomorrow and they've completely forgotten about it.
+Without a visible deadline or a nudge, your invitation just drifts further down someone's priority list until the party is tomorrow and they've forgotten it exists.
+A firm date helps, which is exactly why it's worth thinking about when your RSVPs should be due.

 4. They Don't Know You're Waiting on Them

 Here's a subtle one.
 In a group chat or mass email, there's no personal accountability.
-Everyone assumes someone else will respond first.
-Everyone assumes you have plenty of people already.
-So nobody feels the urgency to reply, and you end up with a low RSVP rate across the board.
+Everyone assumes someone else will respond first, and everyone assumes you already have plenty of people coming.
+So nobody feels any urgency to reply, and you end up with a low RSVP rate across the board.

 It's the bystander effect, but for parties.